openhealthcare/openhealthcare.org.uk/source/_posts/2015-12-18-annual-review.md

   <img class="img-responsive" src="/assets/images/posts/nhshd.10.jpg" alt="" />
 </div><!--//post-thumb-->

-2015 has been as busy as ever for [NHS Hack Day](http://nhshackday.com), with three events bringing together hundreds of clinicians, academics, designers, developers, and patients to
+2015 was as busy as ever for [NHS Hack Day](http://nhshackday.com), with three events bringing together hundreds of clinicians, academics, designers, developers, and patients to help make the NHS just a little better.

+We kicked off the year with another trip to [Cardiff]({% post_url 2015-05-25-nhs-hack-day-10 %}), before coming back to London in May, and then heading up to Manchester in the Autumn.

 # UK Health Camp